 How to Run a Sales Pipeline Review

 Walking in prepared is essential so you don't waste valuable time getting caught up in the meeting itself.

 Give them positive feedback (especially if you observe they've applied previous advice), then delve into their assessment.
-The questions below may be helpful.
+Ask questions to your sales reps during sales pipeline reviews:

-- How can we accelerate the prospect's decision making process for this deal?
+- How can we accelerate the prospect's decision-making process for this deal?

 - What risks are we facing, and how can we mitigate them?